Lactitol: Safety and health

-Lactitol, erythritol, sorbitol, xylitol, mannitol, and maltitol are all sugar alcohols.
+Lactitol, erythritol, sorbitol, xylitol, mannitol, and maltitol are all classified sugar alcohols (lactitol and maltitol are in fact disaccharide alcohols, since they contain one intact sugar).
 The U.S. Food and Drug Administration (FDA) classifies sugar alcohols as "generally recognized as safe" (GRAS).
 They are approved as food additives, and are recognized as not contributing to tooth decay or causing increases in blood glucose.
 Lactitol is also approved for use in foods in most countries around the world.

 Like other sugar alcohols, lactitol causes cramping, flatulence, and diarrhea in some individuals who consume it.
-This is because humans lack a suitable beta-galactosidase in the upper gastrointestinal (GI) tract, and a majority of ingested lactitol reaches the large intestine, where it then becomes fermentable to gut microbes (prebiotic) and can pull water into the gut by osmosis.
-Those with health conditions should consult their GP or dietician prior to consumption.
+These effects arise because humans lack a suitable beta-galactosidase in the upper gastrointestinal (GI) tract, and a majority of ingested lactitol reaches the large intestine, where it then becomes fermentable to gut microbes (prebiotic) and can pull water into the gut by osmosis.
+For these reasons, medical advice is often sought before their use.

 History

 The U.S. Food and Drug Administration (FDA) approved Pizensy based on evidence from a clinical trial (Trial 1/ NCT02819297) of 594 subjects with CIC conducted in the United States.
 The FDA also considered other supportive evidence including data from Trial 2 (NCT02481947) which compared Pizensy to previously approved drug (lubiprostone) for CIC, and Trial 3 (NCT02819310) in which subjects used Pizensy for one year as well as data from published literature.

 The benefit and side effects of Pizensy were evaluated in a clinical trial (Trial 1) of 594 subjects with CIC.
 In this trial, subjects received treatment with either Pizensy or placebo once daily for 6 months.
 Neither the subjects nor the health care providers knew which treatment was being given until after the trials were completed.

 In the second trial (Trial 2) of three months duration, improvement in CSBMs was used to compare Pizensy to the drug lubiprostone which was previously approved for CIC.
 The third trial (Trial 3) was used to collect the side effects in subjects treated with Pizensy for one year.